Bicolor loop models and their long range entanglement: Introduction

 Although sub-area law scaling is trivial for one-dimensional systems, it does lead to interesting physics in two and higher dimensions.
-In fact, topological entanglement entropy~\cite{PhysRevLett.96.110404, PhysRevLett.96.110405} can be viewed as sub-area law correction due to the long range entanglement in models with topological order such as the toric code~\cite{Kitaev:2003aa}.
+In fact, topological entanglement entropy (TEE)~\cite{PhysRevLett.96.110404, PhysRevLett.96.110405} can be viewed as sub-area law correction due to the long range entanglement in models with topological order such as the toric code~\cite{Kitaev:2003aa}.
+More recently, 2D models with subsystem symmetry have been shown to have spurious topological entanglement entropy lower bounded by the logarithm of the total quantum dimension~\cite{PhysRevB.94.075151,PhysRevLett.122.140506,PhysRevB.100.115112,PhysRevResearch.2.032005,Kim:2023ydi}.
+As states belonging to the same topological phase with different spurious TEE are connected by constant depth quantum circuit, the spurious TEE cannot scale with the systems size.
 For a generic area law obeying system, the dependence of entanglement entropy in two dimension on the length of the cut $L$ can be given as

 In addition to topologically ordered systems, where $\gamma\ne 0$, universal logarithmic sub-leading contributions have been observed in the class of $(2+1)$-dimensional critical points described by conformal field theory (CFT)~\cite{PhysRevLett.97.050404, Casini:2007aa}, which includes examples such as the quantum dimer model~\cite{PhysRevLett.61.2376, PhysRevB.65.024504} and quantum 8-vertex model~\cite{Ardonne:2004aa}.
 These logarithmic terms are proportional to the Euler-characteristic of the region of the subsystem, or alternatively attributed the corners or curvature of the boundary between subsystems.
 They can also be computed from the holographic principle using AdS/CFT correspondence~\cite{Hirata:2007aa}, and has been numerically verified for certain lattice models~\cite{PhysRevB.90.235106}.
-In this manuscript, upper bounds on entanglement entropy of various colored loop models are obtained to showcase different kinds of sub-area law scaling due to the the long range entanglement in the color degree of freedom.
+In Ref.~\cite{balasubramanian20232d}, Balasubramanian, Lake and Choi argued a bicolor loop model in its large deformation parameter regime has anomalous TEE that can scale linearly with the perimeter.
+Motivated by these recent developments, in this manuscript, I study upper bounds on the entanglement entropy of various colored loop models to understand better different kinds of sub-area law scaling due to the long range entanglement in the color degree of freedom.

 Loop models have been extensively studied in the context of classical statistical mechanics, especially those with critical points described by CFTs, including both completely packed and dilute loop ones~\cite{Fendley:2006aa}.
 Entanglement entropy of the frustration-free fully packed loop model has also been recently studied showing a sub-leading logarithmic contribution~\cite{Zhang_2023}.
 Since Kitaev's seminal work that brought the attention to their relevance in topological quantum computing, loop gas and string-net modals have been heavily investigated in the topological order community, including the $Z_n$ toric code, Kitaev's quantum double~~\cite{Kitaev:2003aa}, double semion and Levin-Wen model~\cite{PhysRevB.71.045110}, and the color code model~\cite{ColorCode, ColorcodeTeo}.
 However, in none of the existing generalizations to toric code with larger local degrees of freedom, is color a conserved observable along a loop.
 Partially motivated by the proposal in Ref.~\cite{balasubramanian20232d}, I consider various bicolor loop models, both intersecting and non-intersecting, keeping the continuity of colors of the loops in the ground state.